shenapse/doc-templates/templates/03_Component_Level_Architecture.md

 ### Example

-> The `TrajectoryPlanner` receives asynchronous updates from the `PerceptionModule` via an event queue.
+> The motion-planning component receives asynchronous updates from the perception service via an event queue.
-> It publishes `TrajectoryCommand` objects to the `MotionExecutor` every simulation cycle.
+> It publishes trajectory command messages to the motion executor every simulation cycle.
 > The planner is stateless between cycles, ensuring deterministic reproducibility when replayed with identical input streams.

 ---